1:1 iPad Program

 At Heidelberg Primary School we believe that our students should be well equipped to succeed in the ever-changing technological society in which they live.
 Life long learning has gone beyond the pen and paper, to incorporate the digital age, as well as a multitude of other educational requirements.
 Students must embrace problem solving, critical thinking, creativity and technological literacy.
-It is with this in mind that, in 2011, we launched the 1:1 iPad Program in grades three and four.
-The success of this initial trial allowed the program to be extended to the senior students.
-All students in grades three to six are offered the opportunity to participate in the program and in 2014 we have a participation rate of 95%.
+All students in grades three to six are offered the opportunity to participate in the program and we have a participation rate of 95%.

 Students participating in the 1:1 iPad program receive their own iPad at the beginning of the school year. iPads are supplied with a protective case, screen protecting film, and an iTunes card.

 Today’s students think, connect and communicate differently from those who were at school even only a few years ago.
 Research shows that students with 1:1 access are:

 • better organised which improved literacy and numeracy outcomes

 • better able to collaborate and analytically think

 How can iPads improve learning?

 1:1 iPads promote better learning in and out of school by encouraging: